ZyrusplaysAnimations/Wrapper-Online-Plus-Assets-Beta/README.md

 ![Build](https://img.shields.io/badge/Build-Beta%201.3.0-green)
 [![Discord](https://badgen.net/badge/icon/discord?icon=discord&label)](https://discord.gg/DEf3VCFb2H)

-# Back on Air!
+# No Longer in development
-This asset server will be back.
-Updating the repo for new assets soon!
+This asset server is PERMANENTLY closed and no longer updated.
+Please use other asset servers for your lvm or use Wrapper: Offline instead.

 # Note